Deferring Capital Gains With 1031 Tax Exchange On Properties

 Below is a bottom-line review of the basic requirements for successful tax deferral under Section 1031.

 Purpose Of 1031 Tax Exchange

-The purpose real estate investors do 1031 tax exchange is to defer payment of capital gains taxes from real estate transactions.
+The purpose of real estate investors does 1031 tax exchange is to defer payment of capital gains taxes from real estate transactions.